KMKfw/kmk_firmware/docs/extension_statusled.md

 # Status LEDs

-Indicate which layer you are on with ah array of single leds.
+Indicate which layer you are on with an array of single leds.

-During startup the leds light up to indicte that the bootup is finished.
+During startup the leds light up to indicate that the bootup is finished.

 For the time being just a simple consecutive single led indicator.
 And when there are more layers than leds it